 So-called “Disney rash” is a condition known as exercise-induced vasculitis (EIV).
 You can prevent EIV by staying hydrated and avoiding too much sun exposure.
 If symptoms occur, wet coverings and anti-itch cream may help.

 A “Disney rash” may not be the souvenir you had in mind, but many visitors to Disneyland, Walt Disney World, and other amusement parks find that they get it.

 The medical name for Disney rash is exercise-induced vasculitis (EIV).
 This condition is also called golfer’s rash, hiker’s rash, and golfer’s vasculitis.

-A combination of hot weather, sunlight exposure, and sudden, prolonged periods of walking or exercising outdoors causes this condition.
 That’s why people who spend long days strolling at theme parks may be prone to it.